 2. balance transfers

 I have a few of my own credit cards that still needed to be paid off and balance transfers became my new best friend.
 Transferring my balance to a 0% interest card, meant I could pay it off faster and set a goal.
 Most are 15-18 months and you know exactly how much needs to be paid each month to pay off in time.
-Bonus: keep track off all your credit card payments and payoffs with my FREE printable below!
+Bonus: keep track off all your credit card payments and payoffs with my FREE printable!

 Another big tip is DO NOT USE these credit cards after the balance transfer.
 They are simply for paying off your previous debt, not racking up anymore.
 In fact, don’t use the old one with the zero balance anymore either. 🙂